globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 whenever the `firstName` or `lastName` properties change (their `set` methods are called).
-Conversely, whenever the user changes the text in the `JTextField` components the `firstName` and `lastName` properties will be updated as well, which will in turn trigger the `onAct` callbacks!
+Conversely, whenever the user changes the text in the `JTextField` components the `firstName` and `lastName` properties will be updated as well, which will in turn trigger the `onChange` callbacks!
-In this example the `onAct` change listener will set the `fullName` property, which will automatically translate to the corresponding `JTextField` component in the UI.
+In this example the `onChange` change listener will set the `fullName` property, which will automatically translate to the corresponding `JTextField` component in the UI.

 The powerful thing about this example is that we managed